brennakj3/CS35L-project/README.md

 Copy the connection string starting with "mongodb+srv://username:<password>"...

-In the root of the cloned directory, create a file called config.env.
+In the root of the project directory, create a file called config.env.
 Add these 2 lines to config.env:

 ```
 PORT=5000